Deniz Baykara

 Deniz Baykara (born 13 March 1984) is a Turkish professional footballer who plays for Greek club Panthrakikos.

 Career

-Baykara's career started in 1999, when he signed with Gaziosmanpaşaspor, an İstanbul team.
+Baykara's career started in 1999, when he signed with Gaziosmanpaşaspor, an Istanbul team.
 He is a very gifted play-maker and surprises goaltenders with his deceptive shot.
 He is naturally left footed and can play as a midfielder.

-Deniz Baykara was transferred to Superleague Greece club Skoda Xanthi in 2001, where he played for 7 seasons.
+Deniz Baykara was transferred to Superleague Greece club Skoda Xanthi in 2001, where he played for seven seasons.
 In January 2008 transfer window, he was transferred to Football League club Panserraikos and helped the team gain promotion to Superleague Greece.
-In the summer of 2009, he signed a 2-year contract with Football League club Panetolikos.
+In the summer of 2009, he signed a two-year contract with Football League club Panetolikos.
 Since the summer of 2011, he plays for Panthrakikos.
-After 5 years he joined Trikala in July 2016.
+After five years he joined Trikala in July 2016.

 On 19 September 2019, Baykara joined Nestos Chrysoupoli.